Presented by John Kenny, Big Train Farm

 Hosted by Bell Street Chapel and NOFA/RI

-The eighth annual (2019) spring course for farmers, gardeners, and others interested in the world of soil and plant health and function.
+The ninth annual (2020) spring course for farmers, gardeners, and others interested in the world of soil and plant health and function.
 This course covers foundational and current soil science, crop science, and soil maintenance principles with a focus on organic-farming methodology.

 For Who?
 This material will be accessible and stimulating for any kind of grower from any background (farming, gardening, etc).
 Although the material may be challenging for the beginner it will be presented with an introductory focus.